 Charles and Louella Snyder Laboratory for Retinal Regeneration

-Headed by Jeffrey M. Gross, PhD, the E. Ronald Salvitti Chair for Ophthalmology Research, the Charles and Louella Snyder Laboratory for Retinal Regeneration was formed through the culmination of a series of generous contributions by Charles and Louella Snyder and their family foundation.
+Led by Jeffrey M. Gross, PhD, the E. Ronald Salvitti Chair in Ophthalmology Research, the Charles and Louella Snyder Laboratory for Retinal Regeneration was formed through the culmination of a series of generous contributions by Charles and Louella Snyder and their family foundation.

 Dr. Gross and his team focuses their research on ocular development, disease and regeneration, and utilizes the zebrafish, Danio rerio, as a model system for most of their studies.
 The zebrafish is an ideal model through which genes necessary for visual system development, function and regeneration can been identified.
 Zebrafish embryos are transparent during early development and their eyes are large and easily accessible.
 Furthermore, eye development in zebrafish is analogous to that observed in other vertebrate embryos, and their eyes are structurally similar to the human eye, thereby providing an excellent model system in which one can address fundamental aspects of eye development.
 Indeed, many disrupted genes and pathways identified as integral to the formation of the zebrafish eye produce phenotypes that resemble disorders of the human visual system.